HandsOnDataViz/book/docs/HandsOnDataViz.md

 designed to work well with MapInfo Pro GIS software.
 Unfortunately, you will most likely need MapInfo Pro, QGIS, or ArcGIS to re-save these as GeoJSON or a Shapefile.

+We’ve mentioned only a handful of the most common geospatial file formats.
+There is a myriad of other, less known formats for both raster and vector data.
+Remember that GeoJSON is one of the best, most universal formats for your *vector* data, and we strongly recommend to store and share your map data in GeoJSON.
+In the next section, we will look at free online tools to create, convert, join, crop, and in other ways manipulate GeoJSON files.

 GeoJson.io to Convert, Edit, and Create Map Data
 ------------------------------------------------